mtazzari/OasisHurricane/README.md

 ```

 ### Results
-To quantify the performance of the different implementations I wrote a simple bash script (benchmark/benchmark.sh)
+To quantify the performance of the different implementations I wrote a bash script ([benchmark.sh](benchmark/benchmark.sh))
 to compute the execution times of all the simulators, each of them for a range of `num_monte_carlo_samples`
 between 10 and 10 millions.